 - Baking powder – Adds light, airy crispness to the texture.

 - Extract – I tested the recipe using vanilla and anise extract.
 I found the anise to have more flavor depth.
-Scroll down for more pizzelle flavoring options.

-Using Cup4Cup gluten-free flour, which I typically recommend in gluten-free baking recipes, made the batter into a thick dough.
+Using Cup4Cup gluten-free flour, which I typically recommend in baking recipes, made the batter into a thick dough.
 It was frustrating to quickly distribute on the pizzelle maker.

 Therefore I experimented with other gluten-free flour blends (with xanthan gum) that contain less cornstarch.
 King Arthur Measure-for-Measure gluten-free flour yielded a better consistency.
 Bob’s Red Mill would also work, although I prefer the taste of King Arthur.
+I would check whatever blend you are using and make sure cornstarch isn’t in the mix.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- The first couple pizzelles you may have to experiment with the amount of batter needed.
+The first couple pizzelles you may have to experiment with the amount of batter needed.
 Spoon the batter in the middle of the iron and then close securely.
-To distribute quickly, I recommend using a small or medium cookie scoop, depending on your pizzelle maker’s size.
+To distribute quickly, I recommend using a small or medium cookie scoop, depending on your maker’s size.

-- Once the maker indicates the pizzelles are done, transfer to wire rack to cool.
+Once the maker indicates the pizzelles are done, transfer to wire rack to cool.
 If you plan on shaping the pizzelles, do this immediately.
 You may want to use a kitchen towel to protect your fingers.
 Dust the cookies with confectioner’s sugar before serving.

 - Cookie sandwiches – Fill with ice cream, frosting, whipped cream, nutella, or the gluten-free cannoli filling.